doridori/doridori.github.io/_posts/2015-10-01-Android-Architecture-Pilot.md

 3. How can I scope data within my application?
 4. What architecture chould I use to support a View only based architecture (or a mix of Fragments / Views) ?

 The above questions are not easy ones to address and by no means am I suggesting the below is the only solution to these common issues.
-I have started using a simple abstract application stack which for the kind of applications I have been developing allows a clean & structured base for them to sit on top off.
+I have started using a simple abstract application stack which for the kind of applications I have been developing allows a clean & structured base for them to sit on top of.

 This post and supporting repo is definitely a work-in-progress but Im hoping it will spark some discussion which can be fed back into the project so it's something that is useful to others also.
 I have been tempted to not write anything about this until I have answered all the pending questions I have myself but I feel more may be gained by publishing early and often.